History of Russia: Peter the Great

 The war ended in 1721 when an exhausted Sweden sued for peace with Russia.
 Peter acquired four provinces situated south and east of the Gulf of Finland, thus securing his coveted access to the sea.
 There, in 1703, he had already founded the city that was to become Russia's new capital, Saint Petersburg.
 Russian intervention in the Commonwealth marked, with the Silent Sejm, the beginning of a 200-year domination of that region by the Russian Empire.
 In celebration of his conquests, Peter assumed the title of emperor, and the Russian Tsardom officially became the Russian Empire in 1721.

+Peter is primarily credited with the modernization of the country, quickly transforming it into a major European power.
+His administrative reforms, creating a Governing Senate in 1711, the Collegium in 1717 and the Table of Ranks in 1722 had a lasting impact on Russia.
 Peter re-organized his government based on the latest Western models, molding Russia into an absolutist state.
 He replaced the old boyar Duma (council of nobles) with a Senate, in effect a supreme council of state.
 The countryside was also divided into new provinces and districts.
 Peter told the senate that its mission was to collect taxes.
 In turn tax revenues tripled over the course of his reign.

 Administrative Collegia (ministries) were established in St. Petersburg, to replace the old governmental departments.
 In 1722, Peter promulgated his famous Table of ranks.
 As part of the government reform, the Orthodox Church was partially incorporated into the country's administrative structure, in effect making it a tool of the state.
 Peter abolished the patriarchate and replaced it with a collective body, the Holy Synod, led by a lay government official.
 Peter continued and intensified his predecessors' requirement of state service for all nobles.